katrikorpela/mare/readme.md

 ChangeTest: Tests for differences between groups or associations with covariates in the change of bacterial abundances from one time point to another

+CombineProjects: Combines the metadata files and taxonomic tables of two projects that were processed separately.

 CommonTaxa: Identifies the most abundant and common taxa in the dataset

 CopyFiles: Copies the taxonomic tables and metadata to a new folder for analysis